vorpalnet/blade/proto/webrtc/README.md

 master secret the signaling path never sees — RFC 8827 is built so it cannot.
 The gateway forwarded fingerprints and nothing more, so it cannot decrypt a single packet.

-So pressing record does not attach a listener.
-It re-offers **both** legs from the media server (`call.update`), each browser answers, and the media server becomes a legitimate DTLS endpoint on each — at which point it can mix, record and transcribe.
+So recording a pass-through call means re-offering **both** legs from the media server (`call.update`), each browser answering, and the media server becoming a legitimate DTLS endpoint on each — at which point it can mix, record and transcribe.
 Each leg does an ICE restart and a fresh handshake, so there is a brief audible gap.

-A deployment that would rather never have that gap sets `mediaMode: anchor` and pays for a media server on every call.
+That escalation is **designed but not currently implemented** — it existed for the retired WebSocket-relay path and has to be rebuilt across the two SIP legs of a pass-through call (see the gap list).
+Today, a deployment that wants recording sets `mediaMode: anchor` and pays for a media server on every call.
 That trade is the whole reason the setting exists.

 ## Not SIP over WebSocket